-If the circumstances for this request are of a sensitive nature which the student prefers to not discuss in detail with the faculty, the student can first go to the Graduate Student Care Office who will work with the student on initiating the program leave process and provide information and insight on the student's circumstances and request for privacy to the Ph.D.
+If the circumstances for this request are of a sensitive nature which the student prefers to not discuss in detail with the faculty, the student can first go to the Graduate Student Care Office who will work with the student on initiating the Program leave process and provide information and insight on the student's circumstances and request for privacy to the Ph.D.
 Committee in the decision making process, certifying on the student's behalf that the student's reason for the requested leave falls within one of the categories outlined above.

 Students who have taken leave from the Program for one or more semesters must petition the Ph.D.
-Committee to be re-admitted to the program.
+Committee to be re-admitted to the Program.
 The Committee will evaluate the student's petition and make a determination about the student's readiness for re-admission to the Program.
 Students who leave the Program for one or more years must petition the Ph.D.
 Committee, and if permitted to return to the Program, must also reapply through the Graduate Admissions Office for reinstatement in the Program.
 During a Program leave, the student's supervisor is not expected to provide dissertation supervision.

-FALLSEMESTER SPRING SEMESTER Intro. to Doct.
+FALL SEMESTER SPRING SEMESTER Intro. to Doct.
 Research (BITH 751) (0 hrs) Intro. to Doct.
-Research (BITH 751, cont'd) YEAR 1 Common Seminar (BITH 881) (4 hrs) Seminar (BITH 882 or 883) (4 hrs) Directed Research &/or Guided Research (8 hrs) Directed Research/Guided Research/Off- (BITH 793, 794, 795) campus course (8 hrs) (BITH 793, 794, 795) German for Reading (BITH 505) German Language Study II (BITH 506, strongly Dissertation Work recommended) French for Reading (BITH 505) Dissertation Proposal Hearing (at end of semester) Dissertation Work First-Year Evaluation Finalize 2nd Research Language SUMMER (Pass Competency Test before beginning 2nd year) Dissertation Work Seminar (BITH 882 or 883) (4 hrs) Common Capstone (BITH 884) (2 hrs) YEAR 2 Directed Research/Guided Research/Off- Seminar (BITH 882 or 883) (4 hrs) campus course/Pedagogical experience Directed Research/Guided Research/Off- (4-8 hrs) (BITH 793, 794, 795, 798, etc.) campus course (?)/Pedagogical experience Dissertation Work (4-? hrs) (BITH 793, 794, 795, 798, etc.) Dissertation Work SUMMER Off-campus course (?)/Dissertation Work YEAR 3 Candidacy Dissertation/Continuation (BITH 898/899/999) Dissertation Defense (in spring) YEAR 4 (When necessary) Dissertation Continuation (BITH 899/999)
+Research (BITH 751, cont'd) YEAR 1 Common Seminar (BITH 881) (4 hrs) Seminar (BITH 882 or 883) (4 hrs) Directed Research &/or Guided Research (8 hrs) Directed Research/Guided Research/Off- (BITH 793, 794, 795) campus course (8 hrs) (BITH 793, 794, 795) Dissertation Work Dissertation Proposal Hearing (at end of semester) Dissertation Work First-Year Evaluation Finalize 2nd Research Language SUMMER (Pass Competency Test before beginning 2nd year) Dissertation Work Seminar (BITH 882 or 883) (4 hrs) Common Capstone (BITH 884) (2 hrs) YEAR 2 Directed Research/Guided Research/ Seminar (BITH 882 or 883) (4 hrs) Pedagogical experience Directed Research/Guided Research/ (4-8 hrs) (BITH 793, 794, 795, 798, etc.) Pedagogical experience Dissertation Work (4-? hrs) (BITH 793, 794, 795, 798, etc.) Dissertation Work SUMMER Dissertation Work